 - 12.A.1.
 In events described by gender, only members of that gender shall be allowed to play in that event. - 12.A.2.
-Mixed doubles A mixed doubles team shall consist of one male and one female player. - 12.A.3.
-Players using wheelchairs may play in Men's Doubles, Women's Doubles or Mixed Doubles with either standup partners or wheelchair doubles. - 12.B.
+Mixed doubles A mixed doubles team shall consist of one male and one female player. - 12.A.3 Open Gender and Age An event that includes players of any gender and age. - 12.A.4.
+Players using wheelchairs may play in any event with either standup partners or wheelchair doubles. - 12.B.
 Tournament Scoring Options.
 The recommended tournament scoring option is best two of three games to 11 points, win by two points.
 Other options include: best three of five games to 11 points, one game to 15 or one game to 21.
 All formats win by two points.
-Round robin brackets may also use one game to 11, win by two points, if the bracket has six or more teams - 12.C.
-Tournament Formats.
-There are five tournament formats that may be used.
-The particular format is typically the choice of the tournament sponsor or the Tournament Director. - 12.C.1.
-Single Elimination with Consolation.
-The first player/team to score the match-winning point by at least a two-point margin wins.
-Losers from all rounds go into a consolation bracket playing for the bronze medal/third place and are eliminated after a second
+Round robin brackets may also use one game to 11, win by two points, if the bracket has six or more teams. - 12.B.1 (Provisional Rule) Rally Scoring Option.
+The Tournament Director shall have the option to use rally scoring.
+This includes singles and doubles round-robins, team play and singles doubleelimination.
+Also, for doubles, double-elimination is not a rally scoring option.
+For 2025, all USAP Golden Ticket events and the USAP National